jbcodeforce/shift_left_utils/docs/setup.md

 | `SL_FLINK_API_KEY` | `flink.api_key` | Flink API key |
 | `SL_FLINK_API_SECRET` | `flink.api_secret` | Flink API secret |

+### Priority Order

+The setting will use the following order:

+1. **Environment Variables** (highest priority)
+2. **Config.yaml values** (fallback)
+3. Default values set in the code

+If an environment variable is set, it will override the corresponding value in config.yaml.
+If a value is set in config.yaml it will be override the default value.

 ### Setting Environment Variables

 #### Bash/Zsh